Trump officials push back on Rice explanation over Inauguration Day memo: ‘That email screams out CYA’

 Details from the email about Obama’s comments during that meeting had already been made public.
 But Comey’s remarks had been classified until this week.

-The memo shows Comey pointed out that the “volume” of Flynn’s contact was unusual, but also noted that Flynn hadn’t passed on anything classified.
+The memo shows Comey pointed out that the “volume” of Flynn’s contacts was unusual, but also noted that Flynn hadn’t passed on anything classified.
 He went on to suggest that the administration might not want to share sensitive information on Russia with Flynn, though Pelton says Rice did not change the way she briefed Flynn as a result.

 "One thing is for sure," Prior said.
 "That email proves that Rice lied about her knowledge of surveillance of incoming Trump administration officials."